Constructing the Cleve Hill Substation

 - The North Wall, designed by RMJM Architects.
 This screens the substation from view from the Saxon Shore Way as well as making the design fit better with the surrounding landscape.

-- Presently four transformers will boost the power imported from the offshore substations to 400kV so it can be fed into the national transmission system.
+- Four transformers which boost the power imported from the offshore substations to 400kV so it can be fed into the national transmission system.